TheresaLui/SelfHelpContent_v2/articles/microsoft.activedirectory/active-directory-dxp-signin-aad-bad-cred.md

 This user has had <!--$badAttempts-->[badAttempts]<!--/$badAttempts--> similar attempts from the same application-<!--$appName-->[appName]<!--/$appName-->-and the same device over the past 48 hours.

-If the number of attempts from the same application and device are high, then this may be a problem where the application is using an old password and simply resubmitting it.
-If that is the case, then take action to update the application to use the new password.
+If the number of attempts from the same application and device are high, this may be a problem where the application is using an old password and simply resubmitting it.
+If that is the case, take action to update the application to use the new password.

-If the number of attempts is low, or comes from a variety of devices, then this may simply be the result of the user not entering the correct password since they forgot it or mis-typed it.
+If the number of attempts is low, or comes from a variety of devices, then this may simply be the result of the user not entering the correct password since they forgot it or mistyped it.

 ## **Incorrect credential for <!--$userName-->[userName]<!--/$userName--> (past 48 hours)**
 <!--$attemptContent-->[attemptContent]<!--/$attemptContent-->